erinkcochran87/docs/_changelog/entries/2018/2018-10-04-new-bing-ads-integration-v2.md

 A new version (v{{ this-connection.this-version }}) of our Bing Ads integration is now available!
 This version takes advantage of the latest Bing Ads API, version 12.

-hHre's a high-level look at the updates to our integration:
+Here's a high-level look at the updates to our integration:

 - **Support for multi-user credentials**: The new integration allow for extracting data where you use one Microsoft account and manage accounts across different customers.

 - **Column restrictions**: Bing now prevents the extraction of reports with invalid field combinations.
 Stitch will automatically show these exclusions within the field selection interface when setting up your reports.
-Please see the [Bing documentation](https://docs.microsoft.com/en-us/bingads/guides/reports?view=bingads-12#columnrestrictions){:target="new"} for a full list of [column restrictions](https://docs.microsoft.com/en-us/bingads/guides/reports?view=bingads-12#columnrestrictions){:target="new"}.
+Refer to [Bing's documentation](https://docs.microsoft.com/en-us/bingads/guides/reports?view=bingads-12#columnrestrictions){:target="new"} for a full list of [column restrictions](https://docs.microsoft.com/en-us/bingads/guides/reports?view=bingads-12#columnrestrictions){:target="new"}.

 - **Schema updates**: The following changes have been made to table schemas:
 {% for table in page.schema-changes %}